topherchris420/meme-generator/README.md

 Released under the [MIT License](/LICENSE)

-Made with :hearts: by chris topher
+Made with :hearts: by chris topher and Mateus V. Farias